“3:44 a.m. June 16, 2018. A time that changed my life forever.

 I challenge everyone to pray with someone who doesn’t look like you.
 Someone you may not ordinarily engage with.
 I promise you both will be blessed and better for it.”

 This story was submitted to Love What Matters by Juanita Harris Turpin of Louisville, Kentucky.
 You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: